We provide trusted caregivers for all round companionship to enable living well at home with dignity and independence

 Our home care services are not just for those requiring medical or physical support, our Companion Care package helps provide comfort and reassurance for elderly people suffering from loneliness and living in isolation.

 Age UK reports that chronic loneliness is a major problem which currently effects around 1.4million people throughout the UK causing a decline in mental and physical health for those affected by it.

-The benefits of having a live-in companion for an elderly relative can make a life changing improvement for families who live far away or are unable to visit regularly.
+The benefits of having a live-in companion or a carer who visits an elderly relative regularly, can make a life-changing improvement to those whose families live far away or are unable to visit often.
 Loneliness can exacerbate frailty and other conditions and can lead to depression, self-neglect and anxiety.

 At home companion care helps to empower elderly people and improve their sense of wellbeing with someone by their side to help in case of accident or illness.
 A Christies Care companion provides emotional support and practical help around the house, preparing and enjoying meals together or having company to enjoy a walk, visit friends, the cinema, church, take a day out or even a holiday.

 Families can have peace of mind knowing their loved one is safe, happy and well looked after.
-And if a client’s needs change and more support is required, our live-in carers are ALL trained to help with more specific caregiving tasks such as managing medication, personal care and mobility support so our clients can keep the carer they know and like whatever their condition.
+And if a client’s needs change and more support is required, our carers are ALL trained to help with more specific caregiving tasks such as managing medication, personal care and mobility support so our clients can keep the carer they know and like whatever their condition.